 This year, we all flew to Utah for a long weekend.
 He loves spending time in Utah and has many friends he’s made over the years.
 They all stay in touch throughout the year via the Xbox, texting, skype.

 My sister, with the help of a friend of hers (Taryn) thought it would be fun to plan something.
-Taryn is the queen teen party planner and took over!
+Taryn, as mentioned is the queen teen party planner and took over!
 She planned the whole thing and just told us what to bring.
 Had I thought this would become a blog post, I would have taken better photos.
 But you’ll get the main idea.

 She set the mood with tiki torches outside near the porch and then this “red carpet” as you entered the house.